Enhanced Access Fund

 The application process for 2017-2018 funding is now open.
 There are two funding rounds this financial year, with a total of $100,000 available across the two rounds.
 Funding will be prioritised towards projects that help to secure certain and enduring access to the outdoors for future generations.

 Grant applications will be considered in two rounds.
-The first round is for applications received by 30 September 2017, while applications for consideration in the second round must be received by 30 March 2018.
+Applications for consideration in the second round must be received by 31 March 2018.

 The main priority for funding is: